frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

     1       18      99
     2       32      132

+**Exponential power operation on two dataframes using method version:**

 For example,

-    # pow() demo on two dataframes using method version
     fdf1.pow(other = fdf2).show()

 Output